-The Cold Market Isn’t That Bad If You Are Branded
+The Cold Market Isn’t That Cold If You Have a Big Financial Advisor Brand

 So the warm market isn’t reliable.
 The only market you can really control is the cold market.
 Financial advisors hate the cold market, though.
 Now, when most financial advisors hear the word “cold market”, they think of cold calling.
 You don’t have to go out there and start dialing for dollars like this is 1976.
 Nowadays there are many strategies to use, including:

 - LinkedIn or Facebook advertising

 Since the cold market gives most of us the shivers, you can’t cold market all the time.
 Don’t get me wrong; it’s demoralizing, embittering, and humbling all the time, even for the best of us.
-That is why I recommend no more than 60% of time spent on cold marketing.
-The other 40% can be divided between soliciting referrals and actively trying to develop relationship with spheres of influence.
+But that’s no reason for you to have to suffer through living in what I call the Small RIA Firm Poverty Trap.

 Here’s my golden rule of cold marketing based upon over a decade of financial experience.
 Don’t go there unless you have a big brand.
 The next section will discuss what a big brand is and how to get one.